 - A cross-calibration of the radio and the Cherenkov signal emitted by air showers.
-This allows to determine which precision radio measurements have for the energy and mass of the primary cosmic ray particles: Currently, our reconstruction precision is 15 % for the energy (20 % absolute scale uncertainty) and about 40 g/cm² for the position of the shower maximum.
+This allows to determine which precision radio measurements have for the energy and mass of the primary cosmic ray particles.
+A first analysis obtained a reconstruction precision of 15 % for the energy (20 % absolute scale uncertainty) and about 40 g/cm² for the position of the shower maximum.
 Meanwhile, the precision could be improved to 30 g/cm² by using more sophisticated techniques for data analysis.
 Consequently, the radio measurements feature approximately the same accuracy as the traditional Cherenkov-light technique.

 - Demonstrating that radio antenna arrays allow to cover relatively large areas with a cost-effective and efficient technology for ultra-high energy cosmic rays: Against earlier doubts, the economic construction with SALLA antennas on wooden poles is completely sufficient to achieve the precision mentioned above.